 Lehman expressed the desire of Satan to do anything He can do destroy image bearers before they can bring glory to God.
 She sees abortion as a basic human rights issue and

 believes that as life is devalued in the womb, it will become devalued in other areas as well.

-Forty-three percent of women have had an abortion in the United States.
+Up to 43 percent of women will have an abortion in the United States before the age of 45.
 “Do you realize what indictment is on the human heart after an abortion?”
 Lehman said.
 “It’s hard for a person to look at themselves honestly and say they are without sin and without need of a savior.
 Nobody had to convince me that I was a sinner.”